connorskees/connorskees.github.io/content/blog/iterative-tree-traversal.md

 In python, we use the `deque` data structure to get efficient left-popping.
 If we were to use a regular array, popping from the left would be an O(n) operation, since all the elements in the array would have to be shifted down by 1.
 The equivalent data structure in Rust is [`VecDeque`](https://doc.rust-lang.org/std/collections/struct.VecDeque.html).

-Breadth-first search is also called level-order search, as you visit all the nodes in a particular level before moving on to the next level.
+Breadth-first search is also called level-order search, as you visit all the nodes in a particular level or row before moving on to the next level.

 In general it's quite rare to encounter a problem that benefits significantly with either BFS or DFS.
 BFS is very useful for finding the shortest path between two nodes.
 If there is high width and low depth, generally DFS is preferable.
 Whereas if there is a low width and high depth, BFS is preferable.